atharva-p/guides/gitGuide.md

 git push --force
 ```

-This is a destructive command as it overwrites any changes in the remote with your local changes so **data could be lost**.
+This is a destructive command as it overwrites any changes in the remote with your local changes so **data in remote that was not in your local could be lost**.
 Use only when you're sure about what you're doing.

 A good use case is when you want to remove commits from a branch or an already open pull request.
-You can use [git-reset](#removing-commits-reset) and remove commits from your local git copy.
-However, git won't allow you to push it to remote because the remote now has extra commits (these are the commits you just removed) that your local copy does not have.
+You can use [git-reset](#removing-commits-reset) and remove commits from your local git repo.
+However, git won't allow you to push it to remote because the remote now has extra commits (these are the commits you just removed) that your local repo does not have.
 You will have to force push to overwrite the remote commits with your version.

 ## Fetching changes

 Downloads data from remote but does not force those changes to be merged into your local work.

-Fetch changes of a particular remote (remoteName could be origin, upstream etc).
+Fetch changes of a particular remote URL (remoteName could be origin, upstream etc).
 [See here on how to check URLs connected to your local](#check-remote-url-attached-to-a-local-repository)

 ```
 git fetch remoteName